jst-build/jst/share/man/jst.1.md

 repositories from the input configuration file, use the **`--all`** flag.

-By default the first existing distribution directory is used as the output directory for writing the fetched archives on disk.
-If no existing distribution directory can be found an error is produced.
+By default the first distribution directory is used as the output directory for writing the fetched archives on disk.
 To define an output directory that is independent of the given distribution directories, use the **`-o`** option.